Guide to MICHELIN Star Restaurants - San Diego

 Price: $$$$

-Chef William Bradley has brought Del Mar’s favorite contemporary dining experience to new heights, earning Addison Restaurant 3 MICHELIN Stars.
+Chef William Bradley has brought Del Mar’s favorite contemporary dining experience to new heights, earning Addison Restaurant three MICHELIN Stars.
 The only three-star restaurant in San Diego, the third star was awarded by Gwendal Poullennec, international director of the Michelin Guide, on December 5, 2022.

 Chef Bradley’s cooking is truly one-of-a-kind, especially as Addison is Southern California’s first and only three-star MICHELIN restaurant.
 Located in San Diego's Carmel Valley, Addison makes not only Del Mar but an even larger portion of San Diego proud.